Priyanka-Dcosta/First-Project/README.md

 ## Data sources and AI methods

 DataRobot team has used codes published by Stanford unviersity to  arrive at a relationship score which predicts how likely a couple will stay together for more than 2 years based on few datpoints collected by surveying them.In the image above, online data was gathered for Prince Harry and Megan Merkel.
+Thsi kind og scoring system along with checking data between few variables suggests how relationship traits are correlated with each other and are essential to cauculate the likely success of a relationship.

 [DataRobot API](https://www.datarobot.com/blog/preparing-the-data-for-relationships-by-datarobot/)

+Construct	No. of predictors tested	Percent of actor versions successful	Percent of partner versions successful	Overall success rate, %
+Predicting satisfaction	Predicting commitment	Predicting satisfaction, %	Predicting commitment, %	Predicting satisfaction, %	Predicting commitment, %
+Perceived partner commitment	10	10	90	70	100	80	85
+Intimacy	12	9	92	92	67	67	81
+Appreciation	10	10	90	80	60	60	72
+Love	17	17	88	53	76	65	71
+Sexual satisfaction	20	13	90	75	54	54	71
+Perceived partner satisfaction	11	9	91	64	78	44	70

 | Syntax      | Description |
 | ----------- | ----------- |